 Change in the Number of Participants: If you know the size of your group will be significantly different than your original estimate, please contact us at least two weeks prior to your scheduled visit.
 We will use the actual number of participants

 Rescheduling Policy: If your group chooses to reschedule its visit, we will try to accommodate your request based on availability.
 Groups who contact us two weeks or more prior to their original scheduled date will not be charged a reservation fee to reschedule.
-Groups who contact our program coordinator less than two weeks prior to their originally scheduled date will be assessed a $20 reservation fee in addition to the cost of the reschedule program.
+Groups who contact our program coordinator less than two weeks prior to their originally scheduled date will be assessed a reservation fee (2022 pricing updates to come) in addition to the cost of the reschedule program.

 Weather Policy: If inclement weather (severe weather, extreme temperatures, ect) is likely, contact the park at least two hours prior to your group’s scheduled visit.
 Your group is responsible for deciding to cancel or reschedule.
 Groups cancelling two or more hours before their scheduled visit due to weather will not be charged the program fee or the processing fee to reschedule.
 If your group chooses to reschedule its visit, we will try to accommodate your request based on availability.

-Payment Policy: At time of scheduling an invoice for the $20 deposit fee to hold your reservation will be emailed to you (this fee will be applied to the final cost of your group visit).
+Payment Policy: At time of scheduling an invoice for a deposit fee (2022 pricing updates to come) to hold your reservation will be emailed to you (this fee will be applied to the final cost of your group visit).
 Upon your arrival to the park, final payment is due based on the actual number of participants.
 Payment can be made onsite with check or cash, or an invoice can be sent for electronic payments.